English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Hypernyms ("pen" is a kind of...):

-enclosure (artifact consisting of a space that has been enclosed for some purpose)
+enclosure (a structure consisting of an area that has been enclosed for some purpose)

 Hyponyms (each of the following is a kind of "pen"):